Bryan Dabo

-Bryan Boulaye Kevin Dabo (born 18 February 1992) is a professional footballer who plays as a midfielder for Super League Greece club Aris.
+Bryan Boulaye Kevin Dabo (born 18 February 1992) is a professional footballer who plays as a midfielder for Sepahan in the Persian Gulf Pro League.
 Born in France, he represents the Burkina Faso national team.

 Club career

 Montpellier

 Dabo made his professional debut with Montpellier on 16 May 2010 in a 3–1 win against Paris Saint-Germain coming on as an 84th-minute substitute for Geoffrey Dernis.
 He made his first start against Bastia.

 Blackburn Rovers (loan)

 On 28 January 2014, Dabo signed for Championship club Blackburn Rovers on loan with an option of a permanent deal.
 He was an unused substitute in a 2–0 win against Blackpool.
 He played the full 90 minutes for Blackburn Rovers U21 against Tottenham U21.

 Saint-Étienne

 In June 2016, Dabo joined Montpellier's league rivals AS Saint-Étienne on a four-year contract.

 Fiorentina

-On 30 January 2018, he joined Fiorentina, signing a three-and-a-half year contract.
+On 30 January 2018, he joined Fiorentina, signing a three-and-a-half-year contract.
 He scored his first Serie A goal in a 3–2 away win against Genoa, netting the winner.
 His second goal came in the 2018/2019 season, in a 3–1 victory in the derby against Empoli.